Aliases for MST1R Gene

 This gene encodes a cell surface receptor for macrophage-stimulating protein (MSP) with tyrosine kinase activity.
 The mature form of this protein is a heterodimer of disulfide-linked alpha and beta subunits, generated by proteolytic cleavage of a single-chain precursor.
 The beta subunit undergoes tyrosine phosphorylation upon stimulation by MSP.
 This protein is expressed on the ciliated epithelia of the mucociliary transport apparatus of the lung, and together with MSP, thought to be involved in host defense.
 Alternative splicing generates multiple transcript variants encoding different isoforms that may undergo similar proteolytic processing. [provided by RefSeq, Jan 2016]

 GeneCards Summary for MST1R Gene

 MST1R (Macrophage Stimulating 1 Receptor) is a Protein Coding gene.
-Diseases associated with MST1R include renal oncocytoma and breast cancer.
-Among its related pathways are Signaling by GPCR and ERK Signaling.
+Diseases associated with MST1R include Nasopharyngeal Carcinoma, 3 and Renal Oncocytoma.
+Among its related pathways are GPCR Pathway and Sweet Taste Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is RYK.
+An important paralog of this gene is MET.

 UniProtKB/Swiss-Prot for MST1R Gene